 Drug Additional considerations relating to randomisation Corticosteroid No additional considerations Intravenous Immunoglobulin (IVIg) Select "Yes" to question A14 to reflect that IVIg is unsuitable for the patient if any of the following circumstances apply: - Hypersensitivity to the active substance (human immunoglobulins) or to any of the excipients. - Patients with selective IgA deficiency who have known antibody against IgA.
-Azithromycin Select "Yes" to question A14 to reflect that azithromycin is unsuitable for the patient if any of the following circumstances apply: - Known prolonged QTc interval - Known hypersensitivity to any macrolide or ketolide antibiotic - Patient is on prophylactic azithromycin or other macrolides - Patient is on a drug which interacts (clinically significantly) with azithromycin which cannot be stopped For question A15 which relates to the availability of azithromycin at your site, please remember to check with pharmacy the availability of your required formulation first.
-For example, if the patient cannot be given drug enterally and there is no stock of intravenous infusion, select "No" to A15 relating to azithromycin.
-Synthetic neutralising antibodies Select "Yes" to question A14 to reflect that Synthetic neutralising antibodies is unsuitable for the patient if any of the following circumstances apply: - Patient < 12 year or weight <40kg - Patient received treatment with IVIg during current admission Tocilizumab Select "Yes" to question A14.1 to reflect that tocilizumab is unsuitable for the patient if any of the following circumstances apply: - Patient < 1 year - Known hepatitis B, hepatitis C or tuberculosis infection - Known hypersensitivity to tocilizumab - Patient received treatment with anti-interleukin 6, anti-interleukin 6 receptor antagonists, or Janus Kinase inhibitors within the 30 days prior to 2 nd randomisation.
+Synthetic neutralising antibodies Select "Yes" to question A14 to reflect that Synthetic neutralising antibodies is unsuitable for the patient if any of the following circumstances apply: - Patient < 12 year or weight <40kg - Patient received treatment with IVIg during current admission Tocilizumab Select "Yes" to question A14.1 to reflect that tocilizumab is unsuitable for the patient if any of the following circumstances apply: - Patient < 1 year - Known hepatitis B, hepatitis C or tuberculosis infection - Alanine aminotransferase (ALT) or aspartate aminotransferase (AST) > 3 x Upper Limit of Normal - Known hypersensitivity to tocilizumab - Patient received treatment with anti-interleukin 6, anti-interleukin 6 receptor antagonists, or Janus Kinase inhibitors within the 30 days prior to 2 nd randomisation.